cream-gmbh/electron-svelte-tailwindcss-starter/readme.md

 A very basic Electron starter implementing Svelte and TailwindCSS for reactive frontend + Rollup as module bundler.

 Classified as "working work in progress", not yet "publish-ready".
+Aiming to bring it closer to the app-publish-point in future and create corresponding npm package when ready.

 ### Installation